QKVQA: Question-Focused Filtering for Knowledge-based VQA: Conclusion

 \section{Conclusion}

-This paper presents QKVQA, a question-focused filtering framework for KB-VQA, designed to mitigate article selection and intra-article information selection errors.
-The framework consists of a question-focused filter, which incorporates question intent during the encoding of candidate sections, and a chunk-based dynamic multi-article selection module, which performs fine-grained cross-article filtering.
-Experiments on the E-VQA and InfoSeek datasets demonstrate that QKVQA outperforms state-of-the-art methods, confirming its effectiveness.
+We propose QKVQA, a question-focused filtering framework for Knowledge-based VQA (KB-VQA).
+The framework is designed to enhance the ability to focus on parts relevant to the question during candidate section encoding, expanding the scope of knowledge selection while reducing context length.
+This mitigates article selection errors and intra-article information selection errors, ultimately improving KB-VQA accuracy.
+It comprises two core modules: a Question-Focused Filter (QFF) that injects question semantics into candidate section encoding, and a Chunk-based Dynamic Cross-Article Selection module (CDA) that performs fine-grained cross-article filtering.
+Experiments on E-VQA and InfoSeek show that QKVQA outperforms state-of-the-art methods with shorter context and inference time comparable to the optimal approach, validating its effectiveness and offering insights for context refinement.